San Jose Middle College

 - School Assignment Form

 In January, you will receive a school assignment form to complete and return to your current school with your student.
 You can also submit your assignment request through our online parent portal anytime during the registration window.
-Registration for the 2019-2020 school year opens January 22, 2019, and closes February 8, 2019.
+Registration for the 2020-2021school year opens on January 22, 2020, and closes February 5, 2020.

 All requests must be submitted by end of the registration period in order to be processed on time.
 The school assignment form can also be completed through your existing account on the parent portal.
 Please see the information sent home with your student for instructions.

 You will be informed of your student’s school assignment in mid-March.
 Soon afterward, your school principal will contact you with information regarding programs and classes for the upcoming year.

 NOTE: If your neighborhood school is your first preference, you will be given priority placement at that school (see Priority Placement below).

 - Priority Placement